 Roaches mainly find themselves here as way of entry into your home.
 There's not too much there for them other than shelter and warmth.
 Unless you're eating your breakfast in the bathroom or hiding snacks in the cupboard, this area should be ok.

 Just like your bathroom, roaches are mainly found in the laundry as a means of entry to your home.
 Poorly insulated doors which have small gaps are the biggest culprits for this.
 You'll hardly see a cockroach by the door, but they'll hide in the cupboard or any space that'll provide them shelter.

 If you see any evidence of cockroaches, clean the area with your kitchen wipes and dispose of them.
 The best kitchen wipes to use are the disinfectant ones.
 They will clean the surface as well as sanitising it.
 Be sure to use the non-scented wipes, you don't want to risk cockroaches being put off by the smell.

 To apply, just invert the shaker and give it a bit of tap.
-The Boric Acid is a fine powder which helps it easily disperse.
+Our boric acid is a fine powder which helps it easily disperse.
 You only need to spread very thin film and one tap on the shaker should do.

 Step 4 - Check up

 Each week, inspect the treated areas for further evidence of cockroaches.
 Any signs of droppings or discarded skin are a good thing.
 The roaches are frequenting the treated area.
 Check that there's still a thin film of Boric Acid and touch up any areas which are bare.